secretstartups/handbook/people-group/promotions-transfers/index.html.md

 _When the acting period ends, the manager should review the [Criteria For Eligibility](/handbook/total-rewards/compensation/#criteria-for-eligibility) for the [Interim Bonus](/handbook/total-rewards/compensation/#calculation-of-interim-bonus) and [submit an interim bonus request](/handbook/incentives/#process-for-recommending-a-working-group-for-a-bonus-in-bamboohr) for the team member._

-### Updating Acting or Interim Movements in BambooHR
+### Updating Acting or Interim Movements in Workday

 If you receive a job change or letter of adjustment to an interim or acting role here is how to process the change.